rajapandi1234/digital-card-service/README.md

 # digital-card-service
-Service responsible to auto generate digital card once the registration packet is processed by registration processor module
+Service responsible to auto generate sdigital card once the registration packet is processed by registration processor module

 ## Databases
 Refer to [SQL scripts](db_scripts).